-Having conducted a comprehensive request for proposal process the Foundation selected and appointed Escala as the Foundation's investment manager on 27 October 2021.
+After conducting a comprehensive request for proposal process the Foundation selected and appointed Escala as the Foundation's investment manager on 27 October 2021.
 The Foundation and Escala entered into an Investment Management Agreement (IMA) and the Foundation's funds continue to be invested by Escala in accordance with the IMA.

-Under both the Foundation's Constitution and relevant tax legislation, the Board is continuing to use all reasonable endeavours to ensure that the Foundation applies its income and its assets solely in furtherance of the Primary Object.
+In accordance with the Foundation's Constitution and relevant tax legislation, the Board is continuing to use all reasonable endeavours to ensure that the Foundation applies its income and its assets solely in furtherance of the Primary Object.

-The continuing purpose of the Foundation's grant-making policy is to define the principles that should guide the annual grantmaking commitments approved by the Board and notified to the grantees, in furtherance of the Primary Object.
+The continuing purpose of the Foundation's grant-making policy is to define the principles that should guide the annual grant-making commitments approved by the Board and notified to the grantees, in furtherance of the Primary Object.